Joel Siegel: Early life and education

 Born to a Jewish family of Romanian descent, Siegel was raised in Los Angeles.
-He graduated cum laude from the University of California, Los Angeles.
+He graduated cum laudefrom the University of California, Los Angeles.
 His Romanian-born grandmother from Botoşani survived the Triangle Shirtwaist Factory fire in March 1911.
 During college, Siegel worked to register black voters in Georgia during the Civil Rights Movement, and he spoke frequently of having met Martin Luther King Jr. He also worked as a joke writer for Senator Robert F. Kennedy and was at the Ambassador Hotel the night the senator was assassinated.
 According to some reports, he also led student opposition to the construction of a football stadium on campus.

 Career

 Early work

 Siegel worked at a range of jobs throughout the 1960s, often concentrating on the civil rights movement.
 In the late '60s, before moving to New York, he worked as an advertising agency copy-writer and producer.
 While working in advertising for Carson/Roberts Advertising, he invented and named ice cream flavors for Baskin-Robbins.
 These flavors were: German Chocolate Cake; Peaches & Cream; Pralines & Cream; Blueberry Cheesecake; Strawberry Cheesecake; Green Cheesecake; Red, White and Blueberry; and Chilly Burgers.

 He began working in radio as a disc jockey and newscaster, while continuing to freelance in advertising.
 Through his freelance work, he was offered the book review position with the Los Angeles Times.

 Siegel's essays in the Los Angeles Times Sunday Magazine were spotted by a CBS executive, and Siegel was hired as a feature correspondent for WCBS-TV in New York.
 Joel created signature work teamed with a producer who later became an executive at WABC-TV's Eyewitness News.
 When Siegel's producer moved, he offered Siegel a featured on-air position, and Joel accepted.
 Siegel proposed to Eyewitness News management that he become a film and theatre critic.
 He suggested that he would innovate the form by using brief clips from the movie or show being reviewed as drop-ins into his reviews, working them into his scripts as gags to create a new, witty form of review.
-Siegel, during his years at WCBS-TV, also created features for WCBS-AM Newsradio 88 called Joel Siegel's New York.
+Siegel, during his years at WCBS-TV, also created features on the AM radio side for WCBS (880) known as Joel Siegel's New York.

 In 1986, Spy magazine derided Siegel as "the poor man's Gene Shalit", who relied "heavily on alliteration."